Active-set identification with complexity guarantees of an almost cyclic 2-coordinate descent method with Armijo line search: Additional results

 \begin{proof} Reasoning as in the proof of Theorem~\ref{th:active_set_complexity_1}, the desired result follows from Theorem~\ref{th:active_set_general_2} and the fact that $\norm{x^k-x^*}^2_{\infty} \le \norm{x^k-x^*}^2 \le \frac{2C}{\mu k}$ for all $k \ge 1$. \end{proof}

 The same remarks stated after Theorem~\ref{th:active_set_complexity_1} hold for Theorem~\ref{th:active_set_complexity_2} as well.
-Namely, we expect the upper bounded provided for $\kN$ to be loose, since it requires the strong convexity of $f$, but it uses the convergence rate result of Theorem~\ref{th:rate}, holding for general convex objective functions.
+Namely, we expect the upper bound provided for $\kN$ to be loose, since it requires convexity and quadratic growth, but it uses the convergence rate result of Theorem~\ref{th:rate}, holding for general convex objective functions.

 \begin{appendices}